You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it figuratively means to feel a strong, visible sense of excitement or anticipation, typically involving physical reactions like shaking or trembling.
-The phrase "quiver with excitement" does not mean to literally tremble in a "quiver," but uses the idea of quivering to express an emotional response, making it non-literal.
+The idiom "quiver with excitement" does not mean to literally tremble in a "quiver," but uses the idea of quivering to express an emotional response, making it non-literal.

 Origin: